mn-pollinators/buzz-about/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

-For more information on how to contribute to Buzz About, see [DEVELOPMENT.md][].
+For more information on how to contribute to Buzz About, see [the development guide][DEVELOPMENT.md].

 ## Code of Conduct